Hadrian’s Cycleway (2 day)

 The Hadrians Cycleway tour done over two days averages at 60 miles a day.
 If you would prefer an easier ride then please see our 3 day version.

-The price for the 2 day Hadrian’s Cycleway tour is £275.00 per person if you are sharing a twin or double room or £335.00 if you have a single room or £365 for sole occupancy ofa double each day.
+The price for the 2 day Hadrian’s Cycleway tour in 2019 is £275.00 per person if you are sharing a twin or double room or £335.00 if you have a single room or £365 for sole occupancy of a double each day.
 Accommodation is in good standard B&B’s and country pubs.

 Fri 12th – Sun 14th July 2019 – Places available